farah-yasmina/OpenFOAM/README.md

 run/test/constant :
 -----------------

 - Subdirectory "polyMesh" : full description of the case mesh.
 The geometry is a cube with a rectilinear grid.
+It represents the capillary bed that is considered as a porous medium.
 - File "transportProperties" : specifies physical properties for the application "brainFlow".